ReadyProgrammer1/react-table-grid-app/README.md

 # react-table-grid-app

-Simple editable grid using the react-table library and a local JSON data file.
+Simple editable and sortable grid using the react-table library and a local JSON data file.